-CREDITS a.
-Complete both of the following courses (10 credits): MUS 858A Seminar in Wind Conducting 6 MUS 897 Concert Conducting 4 The student must conduct a full program in a public band concert, or conduct a series of pieces in two or more public band concerts. b.
-Complete 6 credits in music history at the 400-level or above and two courses in music theory (4 to 6 credits) at the 400-level or

-- above (10 to 12 credits).

-c.
-Complete 8 to 10 credits of electives.

-- Participate in music activities during two semesters of enrollment in the program.
-The activities must be approved by the student's academic advisor and must involve band.

-- Choral Conducting
+a.
+Complete both of the following courses (10 credits):

+MUS 858 A A Seminar in Wind Conducting 6 MUS 897 Concert Conducting 4

+- Complete 6 credits in music history at the 400-level or above and two courses in music theory (4 to 6 credits) at the 400-level or above (10 to 12 credits). - c.
+Complète 8 to 10 credits of electives. - Participate in music activities during two semesters of enrollment in the program.
+The activities must be approved by the student's academic advisor and must involve band. - e.
+Perform a full program in a public band concert or conduct a series of pieces in two or more public band concerts under the guidance of the student's primary conducting instructor.
+A recording of the performance(s) must be submitted to the office of the Associate Dean for Graduate Studies and will be retained by the College as part of the permanent degree record. - f.
+Complete the final oral certifying examination administered by a committee consisting of the student's primary conducting instructor, another member from the wind conducting area, and a faculty member from either the music theory or musicology area. - 2.
+Choral Conducting a.
+Complete all of the following courses (17 credits):